 See the IRB Forms & Policies for the Revision Request Form.

 Except for studies determined to be exempt from IRB oversight, all research involving human participants must undergo continuing review by the IRB.
+If an approved protocol was given an approval expiration date, the PI is responsible for securing a continuation before expiration date in order to continue any research activities.
 The frequency of continuing review is based on the level of risk initially assessed by the IRB, but will occur no less than annually.

-A principal investigator should submit a Continuation Request Form to the IRB at least one month before the project expires to ensure enough time for it to be reviewed.
+A PI should submit a Continuation Request Form to the IRB at least one month before the project expires to ensure enough time for it to be reviewed.
 A project is considered open and requires IRB approval to continue beyond the expiration date if:

-- the research is permanently closed to the enrollment of participants but follow-up with participants may occur, or
+- The research is permanently closed to the enrollment of new participants but follow-up with participants may occur, or

 Continuing review for a project may be requested each year for two years.
 However, if a project will continue after the third year of its initial approval anniversary, a new IRB application for the project must be filed with the IRB.
 A continuing review project can be reviewed by one IRB member; a project that was initially reviewed by a full board must be reviewed again by a full board for continuing review.